turingschool/try-turing/fe-online-weekend/what-is-a11y/index.md

 - Define web accessibility (a11y)
 - Understand the considerations that should be made while developing a web application
+- Deepen our understanding of the impact a11y has on real people

 ## What is a11y?